 We aim to reply to general enquiries from public and professional courts users to help reduce contact through other enquiry channels.

 We have four Twitter channels:

-We have one corporate channel.
+We have one corporate LinkedIn channel.

 - welcome feedback, ideas and engagement from all our followers

-- do not discuss personal details via our social media channels and will ask you to contact us via phone or email in these instances
+- do not discuss personal details and ask you to contact us via private message, phone or email in these instances

 - do not accept responsibility for Facebook, Twitter, LinkedIn or YouTube being unavailable